themechanicalguy/Design-Patterns/1-SOLID/SOLID-Principles.md

 4. **Clearer intent**: Each interface has a single, well-defined responsibility
 5. **Reduced coupling**: Dependencies are minimized to only what's necessary

-### **Dependency Inversion Principle (DIP) Explained**
+# 5. Dependency Inversion Principle (DIP)

 The Dependency Inversion Principle (DIP) introduced by Robert C. Martin focuses on decoupling software modules to make systems more flexible, maintainable, and testable.

+- **Dependency Inversion Principle** states- High-level modules (which contain business logic or core functionality) should not depend on low-level modules (which handle details like data access or I/O).
+Instead, both should depend on abstractions (e.g., interfaces or abstract classes).
+- Abstractions should not depend on details.
+Details (concrete implementations) should depend on abstractions.

 #### **Key Idea**

-- `High-level modules (which contain business logic) should not depend on low-level modules` (which handle implementation details).
-- Both should depend on abstractions (e.g., interfaces or abstract classes). **Abstractions** should not depend on details.
-Instead, details (concrete implementations) should depend on abstractions.

-Code Example: Without DIP

-In this version, the TV is tightly coupled to a specific Samsung remote, making it inflexible.
+Instead of high-level modules directly depending on low-level modules, both rely on a shared abstraction.
+This reduces tight coupling, making the system more flexible, testable, and maintainable.

 **Real life analogy**

-- A TV RemoteImagine you have a TV (high-level module) that needs to work with a remote control (low-level module).
+A TV RemoteImagine you have a TV (high-level module) that needs to work with a remote control (low-level module).

-**Violating DIP:** The TV is designed to work only with a specific brand’s remote (e.g., a Samsung remote).
+- **Violating DIP:** The TV is designed to work only with a specific brand’s remote (e.g., a Samsung remote).
 If you lose the remote or want to use a different brand’s remote, the TV won’t work unless you redesign it.
 This is inflexible and tightly coupled.
-**DIP Design:** The TV depends on a standard remote interface (e.g., buttons for power, volume, and channels).
+- **DIP Design:** The TV depends on a standard remote interface (e.g., buttons for power, volume, and channels).
 Any remote—Samsung, LG, or a universal remote—can control the TV as long as it follows the interface.
 The TV doesn’t care about the remote’s brand, making it flexible and reusable.

-## Example

-**Violating DIP:**
+## Code Example: Violating DIP

+In this version, the TV is tightly coupled to a specific Samsung remote, making it inflexible.

 ```typescript
 // Concrete low-level module